Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/configuring-an-ip-block-in-a-vrack/guide.en-gb.md

 **This guide will show you how to configure a block of public IP addresses for use with the [vRack](/links/network/vrack){.external}.**

+> [!primary]
+>
+> vRack supports both IPv4 and IPv6 blocks.
+You can find the instructions on how to configure IPv6 blocks in this guide: [Configuring an IPv6 block in a vRack](https://help.ovhcloud.com/csm/en-dedicated-servers-configure-an-ipv6-in-a-vrack?id=kb_article_view&sysparm_article=KB0062838).
+>

 ## Requirements

 - A public block of IP addresses in your account, with a minimum of four addresses